facelessuser/EasyDiff/docs/usage.md

     "external_diff": "",
 ```

 The external option assumes the diff the tool takes arguments as such: `tool file1 file2`.
 If this is not the case, you will probably have to wrap the command in a shell script that takes the options as described, and call it directly instead.
-For instance, using DeltaWalker on Mac, I copied their provided workflow configuration to a shell script, and call it directly:
+For instance, using DeltaWalker on Mac, I copied their provided work flow configuration to a shell script, and call it directly:

 ```bash
 #!/bin/sh